Baby Development And Milestones: Your 2 Week Old Baby

 He may have a little bit of hair, or lots of it.
 If his hair is patchy, you should see it filling out over the next month or so.

 You will also notice that baby can grip onto your finger quite strongly.
 This is known as the palmar grasp reflex.
 To learn about other reflexes in your newborn, click here.

 Umbilical cord care might still be needed if baby's stump has not fallen off yet.
-Keep the stump and the surrounding area as dry as possible, and it should fall off this week.
+Keep the stump and the surrounding area as dry as possible, and it should fall off by the end of this week.